50447 Class 104 Driving Motor Brake Second

 Many years passed with 50447 fulfilling its static role, and it was repainted into BR Green on the public side during the late 1990's to make it more presentable to passing trains.

-In 2011, the vehicle (recently made redundant as a mess room following the aquisition of a replacement coach with better facilities) was assessed for full restoration to operating condition, which was always a long term aim of the group.
+In 2011, the vehicle (recently made redundant as a mess room following the aquisition of a replacement coach with better facilities) was assessed for full restoration to operating condition, which had been a long term aim of the group.
 March saw one of the engines started up for the first time since 1995.

 2013 saw more work on an occational basis.
 The roof plating was cmpleted and finished off with coat of primer.
 Some work was completed on the No2 engine so by the end of the year both were operating smoothly.